 As previously discussed, EPA has concluded that the applicant has failed to demonstrate that the proposed discharge would comply with water quality standards for toxicity due to the lack of representative WET data.
 As a result, EPA is unable to determine if the proposed discharge would not likely interfere with the attainment or maintenance of water quality to protect aquatic life.
 Based on the March 1998 toxic pollutant analysis, toxic pollutants such as copper, zinc, lead, p-dichlorobenzene, and toluene have been detected in the effluent.
 While these pollutants, except for lead, were predicted to be below water quality criteria at the ZID, there is a potential for these pollutants, alone or in combination, to adversely impact marine life once in the environment.
+As explained above, the December 2007 WET test was based on a fresh-water species.
 Therefore, because GWA has not demonstrated that the proposed discharge will meet water quality standards for toxicity in the receiving water, there is potential that the discharge may contain pollutants that, alone or in combination, may impact marine life.